-Applications for the construction of a cellular antenna tower wireless telecommunications facilities for cellular telecommunications services or personal communications services shall be submitted in two parts.
+Applications for the construction of a cellular antenna tower for cellular telecommunications services or personal communications services shall be submitted in two parts.
 Five (5) copies of the application entitled, "For the Public Record" and one (1) original (including attachments) of the application entitled "Uniform Application: Confidential and Proprietary" shall be submitted to the Alexandria Planning Commission.
-The Uniform Application shall contain the following information: The Planning Commission shall furnish these forms to the applicant upon request.
-The uniform application shall be submitted in accordance with the Public Service Commission Administrative Regulations (807 KAR 5:063) and include the following:
+The Uniform Application shall contain the following information: